exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

-In C#, the `null` literal is used to denote the absense of a value.
+In C#, the `null` literal is used to denote the absence of a value.
 A *nullable* type is a type that allows `null` values.
-Adding the `?` suffix to a variable's type makes it nullable.
+By default reference types are nullable and value types are non nullable.
+The `?` suffix to a variable's type makes it nullable if it is not.
+From C# 8.0 on, one can [make reference types non nullable by default][nullable-csharp-8], just like value types.

 ```csharp
 int? nullable = 5;